rachelf0/book-search-engine/README.md

 Sign up via the sign up link and create your account.
 Begin searching for books of your choice and they will be saved to your personal account.

 ## Testing
 No testing is set up at this moment.
-Tested externally through Insomnia Core.

 ## Contribution
 This README was generated with ❤️ by: